 Inflammation of the glans penis and foreskin

-The head of the penis (glans), at least part of which lies beneath the foreskin, is sensitive and the skin here may become inflamed.
-Foreskin tightness in adults may also predispose to bacterial infection.
+The head of the penis (glans), at least part of which lies beneath the foreskin, is sensitive, and the skin here may become inflamed.
+As an adult, foreskin tightness may also predispose to bacterial infection.

 The most common cause of irritation of the glans is excessive hygiene.
 If the genitals are washed with soap and/or washed several times a day, the normal bacterial flora of the glans will be affected, increasing the risk of developing dry skin, irritation symptoms and rash.
 The penis should not be washed with soap or cleansing products.

 Eczema seborrhoicum (seborrheic dermatitis) commonly affects the glans.
 It is due to heavy secretion from the sebaceous glands and other glands of the skin and mucosa under the foreskin.
 Yeasts and bacteria that are part of the normal microbiota in this area begin to break down the secretion, rendering it acidic.
 The irritants produced collect under the foreskin.
 This causes mucosal redness, itching, burning and scaling.